anucvml/ddn-eccvt2020/index.md

 * CO - Implementation considerations and applications (Brandon Amos)
 * CO - Hands-on coding with CVXPY (Akshay Agrawal)

-Join us at one of the Q&A sessions on Friday, August 28th:
+Join us at one of the live Q&A sessions on Friday, August 28th:
 * [Session 1](https://bitly.com/3aDYPAm) at 8:30 (UTC+1)
 * [Session 2](https://bitly.com/323YWBg) at 22:00 (UTC+1)